vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 <br>
 _J: GTK+ comes from GIMP.
 What do you think of GTK+ now?_

 **M:** They lost their minds, but they are also doing really good work.
-I don't really understand some of the decisions.
+I don't really understand some of their decisions.

-But… look at the mails we get.
+On the other hand, look at the mails we get.
 People say exactly the same about GIMP: _"Have the GIMP devs lost their minds?!?"_.
-Also, I was involved in GTK+ for a long time, and people thought I had lost my mind, which was (and is) probably true.
-Bottom line is that all is fine between GTK+ and GIMP, I just reserve the right to complain for myself too.
+I was involved with GTK+ for a long time and people thought that I had lost my mind, which was (and is) probably true.
+Bottom line is that **all is fine between GTK+ and GIMP**, I just reserve the right to complain for myself.

 <br>
 _S: So we will release GIMP 3 with GTK+3 or 4?_

-**M:** They just branched for GTK+ 4.x, that's not going to happen overnight.
+**M:** They just branched for GTK+ 4.x, so that's not going to happen overnight.

 _P: It won't harm to suddenly have GIMP 4 instead of 3._